THE GENERAL DATA PROTECTION REGULATION (GDPR)

 Instructure is committed to helping our customers comply with GDPR.

-WHEN WILL THE GDPR BECOME ENFORCEABLE?
+WHEN DID THE GDPR BECOME ENFORCEABLE?

 WHAT DOES THE GDPR APPLY TO?

 GDPR applies to the personal data of individuals in the EU.
 Personal data is defined as any type of information that identifies or can be linked to an individual.
 In addition to the usual types of personal data (i.e., name, address, phone number), this definition can also include information such as an IP address or device identifier.
 The GDPR requires entities to handle personal data in specific ways and gives individuals new rights related to the processing of their personal data, among other obligations.

 WHAT ACTIONS DID INSTRUCTURE TAKE TO COMPLY WITH GDPR?

 Instructure put implementation actions into place to comply with the European Commission’s replacement law for the Data Protection Directive 95/46/EC, the General Data Protection Regulation (“GDPR”), before the enforcement date (25 May 2018).

 To ensure GDPR readiness, Instructure completed the following: